-The first is a set of twelve cards that can be printed on card stock or scrapbook paper, so that they are not see-though.
+The first is a set of twelve cards that can be printed on card stock or scrapbook paper so that they are not see-through.
 Then they can be used to play memory with rhyming words or just simply to match the cards.

 Or if you want, you can print two copies of the cards and play memory by matching the pictures.

 The second activity is an I Spy page.
 I included pictures of a lot of the popular words in the story.
 You and your child can use the page to find the different elements as you read through the story.